okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-add-sdk-to-your-app/main/index.md

 ## Test your app

 After you add the SDK, test your app.
 The type of tests, which may include unit and integration tests, depend on your testing process and methodologies specific to your organization.
 You may also elect to deploy the app to a variety of environments during your testing.
 The goal is to ensure that the relatively simple addition of the Identity Engine SDK causes no changes to the app in regards to functionality, performance, or interoperability with other apps.
-Specifically, you may want to that ensure your previous calls to the Classic Engine SDKs are still working as expected.
+Specifically, you may want to ensure that your previous calls to the Classic Engine SDKs are still working as expected.

+To preview the Identity Engine SDK features and authentication flows, review the sample applications included in the SDK.
+For information on configuring and running the sample apps, see [Run the sample apps](/docs/guides/oie-embedded-common-run-samples/-/main/#run-the-embedded-sdk-sample-app) and the use-cases.

 ## Next Steps

 After you’ve completed adding the SDK to your app, the next step is to upgrade your authentication use cases to the Identity Engine SDK.
 See <StackSnippet snippet="langspecificmapguide" inline /> to learn how to map your existing implementations to the Identity Engine SDK.
 Also, check out the [sample apps](/docs/guides/oie-embedded-common-run-samples) to see working examples of all the supported use cases using the Identity Engine SDK.

 <!-- TODO: The above link will be updated with the correct mapping guide URL-->

-> **Note:** After your Okta org is upgraded to the Identity Engine, your app should still work as expected with no change in functionality.
-If, you want to take advantage of the Identity Engine features, add the Identity Engine SDK to your app.